 all of the following conditions:

 The person does not need to have a fatal or terminal condition to be eligible for MAiD.

 LPNs are self-regulating professionals who are accountable for providing safe, competent and ethical care within the legal framework of nursing regulation.
 BCCNP

 LPN Standards of Practice and employer policy lay out the requirements for LPN practice in all practice settings including end-of-life and palliative care.
 The LPN’s role is limited to assisting medical practitioners who are providing MAiD.
 For example, LPNs may:

 LPNs do not administer any medication intended to cause the client’s death.
 LPNs may insert the IV line that the medical practitioner will use to administer the medication and they may be present during the administration of the medication to provide nursing care to the client and family.

-LPNs may witness a consent for MAID if they are not directly involved in providing health services or personal care to the client and will not benefit from the client’s death and and are not an owner or operator of any health care facility at which the person making the request is being treated or any facility in which that person resides.
+LPNs may witness a consent for MAID if they are not directly involved in providing health services or personal care to the client, if they will not benefit from the client’s death and and are not an owner or operator of any health care facility at which the person making the request is being treated or any facility in which that person resides.